pantheon-systems/documentation/source/content/guides/integrated-composer.md

 1. Clone the database from Live to all other environments before continuing.

 1. Ensure that all modules in the package have been uninstalled.
-Uninstall them in the Drupal admin dashboard, or do from the command line with Terminus:
+You can uninstall modules in the Drupal admin dashboard, or from the command line with Terminus:

     ```bash
     terminus drush site.live -- pm:uninstall module1 module2